miklevin/MikeLev.in/_posts/2025-01-09-peak-data-musk-sutskever-wrong.md

 sort_order: 3
 ---

-> **LUCKY YOU**: You found the long article where I rambled and researched.
-What you may be looking for is the summarized version where I debunk [peak data theory](https://mikelev.in/peak-data-theory).
+> **LUCKY YOU**: You found the long article where I researched and rambled on about my personal connection to this topic.
+But you may be looking for is the summarized version where I debunk [peak data theory](https://mikelev.in/peak-data-theory).

 ## Summary